-PROGRAM MONITORING YOUTH AND FAMILY ENRICHMENT SERVIVCES JULY 1, 2003 THROUGH JUNE 30, 2007
+PROGRAM MONITORING YOUTH AND FAMILY ENRICHMENT SERVIVCES JULY 1, 2007 THROUGH JUNE 30, 2009

-I. CONTRACTOR'S RESPONSIBILITIES

-A. Reporting Requirements
+I. Contractor's Responsibilities Reporting Requirements

 1. Submit to County the Quarterly Activity Report describing delivery of services provided and the Quarterly Demographic Report.
 Submit reports within fifteen (15) business days after the end of each quarter as follows: Reports for Future Fiscal Years will be negotiated and reflected in a form of an Amendment.